 Identify workplace hazards and risks, their impact and how to control them

 Hazards are things with the potential to cause harm.
 The range of hazards present will vary from workplace to workplace.
 Hazards can be categorised per their characteristic or properties.
 A hazard might well fall into more than one of these categories.

-In all cases the manager should:

-Be aware of the relevant hazards and corresponding controls;

-Ensure that staff understand the nature of the hazards and the reason for providing controls;

-Monitor the workplace to ensure that workplace precautions, risk control systems and management controls remain effective; and

-Lead by example, demonstrating expected behaviours.

 Mechanical